-Through video gaming, you can build various traits like problem-solving, creativity, adaptability, leadership skills, critical thinking etc. Many games have social network connections that help you to connect with new people and build connections in life.
-These set of traits will be very beneficial in the long run especially in work life.
+Through video gaming, you can build various traits like problem-solving, creativity, adaptability, leadership skills, critical thinking, etc. Many games have social network connections that help you to connect with new people and build connections in life.
+This set of traits will be very beneficial in the long run, especially in work life.

 Communication with your family will be improved, especially when you feel under pressure or stressed.
 You’ll feel more positive about your skills and will find interacting with others much easier.

 Video games have benefited many people suffering from trauma and various other emotional problems.
 It can help you distract your mind from the pain.